Julián Marin

 Julián Marin (born in Reus, Spain), is a Spanish singer, songwriter and producer.

 Career

-Marin started uploading covers to YouTube in 2010 until in 2014 the Spanish producer Mr.Rommel suggested that he release a single since he was known on Twitter.

 During 2014 he was the radio presenter of the music section on the radio program "Me lo dices o me lo cuenta" on LaMasterFM radio in Madrid, and a year later, in 2015 he presented the music news on the Radio program "Entre la gente" in the radio of Madrid 10Radio.

 The first single was entitled "dame tu calor" in 2016, a benefit single for the fight against cancer that managed to be in the TOP20 in the charts of iTunes of Spain the day of its release.

-Thanks to this first single he has obtained three nominations: Artist revelation in EDM RADIO, candidate for the "imprescicible" awards of ReusTV and finally, best videoclip in the film festival in Zaragoza this 2016.
+The single earned three nominations: Artist revelation in EDM RADIO, candidate for the "imprescicible" awards of ReusTV and finally, best videoclip in the film festival in Zaragoza this 2016.

-He was one of the candidates in the Eurocasting organized by RTVE to represent Spain in the Eurovision Song Contest 2017 in Kyiv.
+Marin was one of the candidates in the Eurocasting organized by RTVE to represent Spain in the Eurovision Song Contest 2017 in Kyiv.